-Pew Research Center developed the online questionnaire in consultation with Ipsos.
-The web questionnaire was tested on both desktop and mobile devices.
+Pew Research Center developed the questionnaire in consultation with Ipsos.
+The online questionnaire was tested on both desktop and mobile devices.
 The test data was analyzed to ensure the logic and randomizations were working as intended before the survey was launched.
-Pew Research Center developed the paper survey, which included all of the 38 questions on the online survey.